 “The professional prepares mentally to absorb blows and to deliver them.
 His aim is to take what the day gives him.
 He is prepared to be prudent and prepared to be reckless, to take a beating when he has to, and to go for the throat when he can.
 He understands the field alters every day.
 His goal is not victory (success will come by itself when it wants to) but to handle himself, his insides, as sturdily as he can.”— Steven Pressfield, “The War of Art

-“You must be arrogant enough to believe that you can “make it”—but humble enough to know it’s a long journey with much to learn.”—Scriptcat
+“You must be confident enough to believe that you can “make it”—but humble enough to know it’s a long journey with much to learn.”—Scriptcat

 “So the only environment the artist needs is whatever peace, whatever solitude, and whatever pleasure he can get at not too high a cost.
 All the wrong environment will do is run his blood pressure up; he will spend more time being frustrated or outraged.
 My own experience has been that the tools I need for my trade are paper, tobacco, food, and a little whiskey.”—William Faulkner